-Silvia Federici is a feminist writer, teacher, and militant.
-In 1972, she was cofounder of the International Feminist Collective, which launched the Wages for Housework campaign internationally.
-With other members of Wages for Housework, like Mariarosa Dalla Costa and Selma James, and with feminist authors like Maria Mies and Vandana Shiva, Federici has been instrumental in developing the concept of “reproduction” as a key to class relations of exploitation and domination in local and global contexts, and as central to forms of autonomy and the commons.
+Silvia Federici is a feminist writer, teacher and militant.
+In 1972, she was co-founder of the International Feminist Collective, which launched the Wages for Housework campaign internationally.
+With other members of Wages for Housework, like Mariarosa Dalla Costa and Selma James, and with feminist authors like Maria Mies and Vandana Shiva, Federici has been instrumental in developing the concept of ‘reproduction’ as a key to class relations of exploitation and domination in local and global contexts, and as central to forms of autonomy and the commons.
 She is the author of Caliban and the Witch: Women, the Body and Primitive Accumulation (Autonomedia, 2004)

-Her decades of research and political organizing accompanies a long list of publications on philosophy and feminist theory, women’s history, education, culture, international politics, and more recently on the worldwide struggle against capitalist globalization and for a feminist reconstruction of the commons.
-Her steadfast commitment to these issues resounds in her focus on autonomy and her emphasis on the power of what she calls self-reproducing movements as a challenge to capitalism through the construction of new social relations
+Her decades of research and political organising accompanies a long list of publications on philosophy and feminist theory, women’s history, education, culture, international politics, and more recently on the worldwide struggle against capitalist globalization and for a feminist reconstruction of the commons.
+Her steadfast commitment to these issues resounds in her focus on autonomy and her emphasis on the power of what she calls self-reproducing movements as a challenge to capitalism through the construction of new social relations.

 Silvia’s most recent book is Feminism at Point Zero: Housework, Reproduction and Feminist Struggle (2012).

 See the Wikipedia entry for Silvia Federici for more information about Silvia’s life and work.